Church invisible: Distinction between two churches

-The first known and recorded person in church history to introduce a view of an invisible and a visible church is Clement of Alexandria.
+The first recorded individual in church history to introduce a view of an invisible and a visible church is Clement of Alexandria.
 Some have also argued that Jovinian and Vigilantius held an invisible church view.

-The concept was advocated by St Augustine of Hippo as part of his refutation of the Donatist sect, though he, as other Church Fathers before him, saw the invisible Church and visible Church as one and the same thing, unlike the later Protestant reformers who did not identify the Catholic Church as the true church.
-He was strongly influenced by the Platonist belief that true reality is invisible and that, if the visible reflects the invisible, it does so only partially and imperfectly (see theory of forms).
+The concept was advocated by St Augustine of Hippo as part of his refutation of the Donatist sect.
+However he, as other Church Fathers before him, saw the invisible Church as being contained within the visible Church, unlike the later Protestant reformers who did not identify the Catholic Church as the true church.
+Augustine was strongly influenced by the Platonist belief that true reality is invisible and that, if the visible reflects the invisible, it does so only partially and imperfectly (see theory of forms).
 Others question whether Augustine really held to some form of an "invisible true Church" concept.

-The concept was insisted upon during the Protestant reformation as a way of distinguishing between the "visible" Roman Catholic Church, which according to the Reformers was corrupt, and those within it who truly believe, as well as true believers within their own denominations.
+The concept became more central during the Protestant Reformation, as Reformers used it to create a distinction between "visible" Roman Catholic Church, which they viewed as corrupt, and the true believers within Catholicism, as well as true believers within their own, Protestant denominations.
 John Calvin described the church invisible as "that which is actually in God's presence, into which no persons are received but those who are children of God by grace of adoption and true members of Christ by sanctification of the Holy Spirit...
 [The invisible church] includes not only the saints presently living on earth, but all the elect from the beginning of the world."
 He continues in contrasting this church with the church scattered throughout the world.
 "In this church there is a very large mixture of hypocrites, who have nothing of Christ but the name and outward appearance..."
-(Institutes 4.1.7) Richard Hooker distinguished "between the mystical Church and the visible Church", the former of which is "known only to God."
+(Institutes 4.1.7) Richard Hooker distinguished "between the mystical Church and the visible Church," the former of which is "known only to God."

-John Wycliffe, who was a precursor to the reformation, also believed in an invisible church made of the predestinated elect.
-Another precursor of the reformation, Johann Ruchrat von Wesel believed in a distinction between the visible and invisible church.
+John Wycliffe, often viewed as a precursor to the Reformation, also believed in an invisible church made of the predestined elect.
+Another precursor of the Reformation, Johann Ruchrat von Wesel believed in a distinction between the visible and invisible church.

-Pietism later took this a step further, with its formulation of ecclesiolae in ecclesia ("little churches within the church").
+The Pietist movement later took this concept a step further, formulating the concept of ecclesiolae in ecclesia ("little churches within the church").
+This was viewed as necessary by reformers who hoped to purify a state church; while almost everyone had been baptised as infants, many Pietists believed that most church members were living in sin.